mmukul/DevOpsTrainingCourse/DevOps_Projects/Docker-Pipeline/README.md

 - Install Maven binary in slave node & configure Maven Home Directory Path in Jenkins

 ### Instructions
-- Create a Freestyle Job in Jenkins
+- Create a Declarative pipeline in Jenkins
 - Mention the Github repository URL
 - Specify branch to build the job
-- Invoke top-level Maven targets i.e. Maven version & Goals
-- Specify the POM.xml directory path

-### Expect from Project